PMS System – Indispensable Management Tool for Hotel Industry Today

-In order to survive the global competitive landscape, an aspect of which every hotel business has to think is how to minimize complications in the operation process to enhance the performance.
-As this concern had been raised, a software solution called Property Management System, or PMS in short, was created to help hotels automatically store, coordinate and share a huge data amount of customers, work procedures, duties and performance among departments.
-This is a comprehensive tool can fulfill most hotel management objectives and develop hotel business extensively as well.
+In order to survive the global competitive landscape, an aspect every hotel business has to consider is how to minimize complications in the operation process to enhance the performance of the hotel.
+To accommodate this, a software solution called Property Management System, or PMS in short, was created to help hotels automatically store, coordinate and share customer data, work procedures, duties and performance among departments.
+This is a comprehensive tool and can fulfil most hotel management objectives to successfully manage their hotel.

 According to a Grant Thornton Research and Analysis, there are some key factors influencing the adoption of PMS in a hotel include:

-- Star rating: PMS adoption is higher in the 3 star and above categories.
-The 4 and 5 star hotels with a breadth of facilities such as restaurant, spa, conference rooms are more likely to increase their need for management software.
+Star rating: PMS adoption is higher in the 3 star and above categories.
+The 4 and 5 star hotels with a breadth of facilities such as restaurants, spas, conference rooms are more likely to increase their need for management software.

-- Occupancy: the occupancy rates of hotels will impact on whether a PMS is adopted – lower occupancy hotels (<30%) and seasonal hotels, for example, will be less likely to have invested the capital in PMS.
+Occupancy: the occupancy rates of hotels will impact whether a PMS is adopted – lower occupancy hotels ( <30%) and seasonal hotels, for example, will be less likely to have invested in a PMS.